nasa/cumulus/example/README.md

 ## Enable a distribution API

 The steps below assume you will be using the [Cumulus Distribution API](./cumulus-tf/cumulus_distribution.tf) and no additional changes are required unless you want to use the Thin Egress App instead.
-If you would prefer to use the Thin Egress App (TEA), uncomment the TEA-specific resources in the "cumulus" module in [example/cumulus-tf/main.tf](./cumulus-tf/main.tf).
+If you would prefer to use the Thin Egress App (TEA), uncomment the TEA-specific variables in the "cumulus" module in [example/cumulus-tf/main.tf](./cumulus-tf/main.tf).

 **Note:** If you choose to deploy TEA by making the above change in [example/cumulus-tf/main.tf](./cumulus-tf/main.tf), both TEA and the Cumulus Distribution API will be deployed but only TEA will be enabled for use.
 If you wish to use TEA and don't want to deploy both, comment or delete the following: